jhpyle/docassemble/_docs/fields.md

 [action_menu_item()], and [menu_items].

-However, `event` is not appropriate for `question`s that set variables (e.g., that use `yesno`, `noyes`, `field`, `fields`, `signature`, etc.).
+However, `event` is not appropriate for `question`s that set variables (e.g., that use `yesno`, `noyes`, `field`, `continue button field`, `fields`, `signature`, etc.).
 If you want to take the user to a screen that sets a variable, refer to an undefined variable so that **docassemble** will seek out the definition of the variable and show the `question` that defines the variable.
 Or, if the variable is already defined, use `force_ask()`.
 The [interview logic] system in **docassemble** is not like a flow chart, where you "go to" question 1 and then "go to" question 2; it is based on seeking definitions of variables and satisfying prerequisites.

 The `event` modifier can also be used on `code` blocks, where the meaning is similar, but the purpose is not necessarily to show a